temporalio/documentation/docs/server-introduction.md

 ## Install for a live environment

-To run Temporal in a cloud or on-premise live environment, [include the Temporal server package](/docs/server-options) and run it as a Go application.
+To run Temporal in your own cloud or on-premise live environment, [include the Temporal server package](/docs/server-options) and run it as a Go application.
+If you want to use a hosted solution, checkout out [Temporal Cloud](/docs/cloud-introduction).

 ## Security